kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Related to IIA in the social choice literature is the idea of cycles and of the _transitivity of preference_ -- the idea that if you prefer A to B, and B to C, then it is logically consistent that you would prefer A to C.
 To prefer otherwise creates what is known as a "cycle" of _intransitive preferences_.
-For some voting methods, including Condorect methods, cycles represent _contradictions_ and seen as inherent flaws.
+For some voting methods, including Condorcet methods, cycles represent _contradictions_ and are seen as inherent flaws.

 Spectral methods, on the other hand, handle intransitive preferences naturally.
 Cycles are interpreted simply as ties, which pose problems for single-winner settings like elections, but not for capital allocation in which funds are simply given out equally.

-Further, pairwise spectral methods allow for a different interpretation of instransitivity.
+Further, pairwise spectral methods allow for a different interpretation of intransitivity.
-Unlike Bradley-Terry, which models every item as having a latent value, and thus interprets instransitivity as measureement error, spectral methods model intransitivity as a normal part of reality.
+Unlike Bradley-Terry, which models every item as having a latent value, and thus interprets intransitivity as measurement error, spectral methods model intransitivity as a normal part of reality.

 To give an example, imagine items A and B, each having qualities X and Y.
 If we conceptualize voters as making pairwise decisions based on _subjective integrations_ of the presented data, one voter might integrate X and Y and choose A, while another might, filtered through the lens of their own personal beliefs and live experience, would choose B.